Increased talk about avoiding and curing the keto flu has surged with the recent rise of the keto diet.

 However, you may feel particularly hungry and have strong cravings for carbohydrates when you first begin the ketogenic diet.
 Trying to be too strict with yourself all at once can lead to you being more susceptible to breaking your diet and overeating on the wrong foods.

 So, while we do recommend to consider calories on your overall keto plan it may be beneficial to allow yourself an adjustment period on the keto diet.
 During this time you can focus mainly on following the macronutrients recommended by the diet without honing in too much on calorie consumption.
 When you are hungry (or just have intense cravings for carbs) try eating more keto approved foods to help satisfy your needs.
-Overtime, these will become less as your body adjusts and you can begin focussing more on incorporating your calorie goals.

 4. Eat Salt